Should You Buy Or Build A Net-Zero Energy Home?

-A net zero energy home may be your dream come true.
-Instead of relying on traditional sources of energy, you can build your home to produce enough energy to sustain itself.
+A net-zero energy home may be your dream come true.
+Instead of relying on traditional energy sources, you can build your home to produce enough energy to sustain itself.

-A net zero energy home is an enticing idea.
-But should you actually buy or build one?
+A net-zero energy home is an enticing idea.
+But should you buy an energy-ready home or build one?
 Let’s take a closer look at what these homes can offer you in terms of your personal carbon footprint before you decide.

-Net zero homes are conscientiously designed to produce at least as much electricity as they consume in a year.
-They are connected to the grid, so they can tap into conventional power sources if needed but will produce enough energy to pay it back in kind.
+Net-zero homes are houses conscientiously designed to produce as much energy as they consume in a year.
+They’re connected to the grid, so they can tap into conventional power sources if needed but will produce enough energy to pay it back in kind.

-With a growing interest among homeowners to lower their carbon footprint, you’ve likely run into other terms that can be easily confused with a net zero home.
-Here are the most common ones to watch out for.
+With growing interest among homeowners to lower their carbon footprint, you’ve likely run into other terms that can be easily confused with a net-zero home.
+Let’s review the most common ones you should watch out for.

-A net zero home is not a zero energy or off-grid home.
-Unlike a net zero home, these types of homes are not connected to the power grid at all.
-Another common source of confusion is with energy efficient homes.
-Although net zero homes may be energy efficient, they don’t necessarily need to be energy efficient, as long as the home is producing enough energy to cover its needs.
+A net-zero home is not a zero-energy or off-grid home.
+Unlike a net-zero home, these types of homes are not connected to the power grid at all.
+Another common source of confusion is with energy-efficient homes.
+Although net-zero homes may be energy-efficient, they don’t necessarily need to be, as long as the home produces enough energy to cover its needs.

 Renewable Energy Production